formkit/docs-content/essentials/validation.md

 type: "warning"
 label: ""
 ---
-Native date inputs always output the same format <code>YYYY-MM-DD ...</code> even though they display dates according to the browser’s locale.
+Native date inputs always output the same format <code>YYYY-MM-DD ...</code> even though they display dates according to the browser's locale.
 Using this rule to specify a <em>different</em> format would result in an input that can never be valid.
 ::

 ::Example